bleonheart/Lilia/documentation/docs/libraries/lia.admin.md

 **Purpose**

-Removes a user group from the system.
+Removes a usergroup from the administrator system.

 **Parameters**